What is Dekeneas?

 Dekeneas On-Premise WSG

-The Dekeneas WSG range is a family of secure web gateway appliances, integrating the advanced artificial intelligence malware scanning capabilities of the Dekeneas APT Hunter into your network, protecting your users from some of the most elusive attacks used by hackers.
+The Dekeneas WSG range is a family of secure web gateway appliances, integrating the advanced artificial intelligence malware scanning capabilities of the DEKENEAS into your network, protecting your users from some of the most elusive attacks used by hackers.

 WSG-010